AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fa-external_state-14:

-14. An external state which has the property Async_Readers => True need not be initialized before being read although explicit initialization is permitted.
+14. An external state which has the property Async_Writers => True need not be initialized before being read although explicit initialization is permitted.
 [The external state might be initialized by an external writer.]